damianhakert/damianhakert.github.io/source/direction/index.md

 ## Product Vision

-Everyone needs to collaborate on digital content.
+Everyone, including all knowledge workers, needs to collaborate on digital content.
 This content should be open to suggestions by a wide number of potential contributors.
 This can be achieved by using a mergeable file format and distributed version control.
 GitLab allows everyone to collaborate on all digital content.